Gol Transportes Aéreos Flight 1907: Detention and charging of Embraer crew

 Immediately after the Embraer's emergency landing at the Cachimbo air base, Brazilian Air Force and Agência Nacional de Aviação Civil (ANAC) officials detained and interviewed the flight crew.
 The two "black boxes"—the cockpit voice recorder (CVR) and the flight data recorder (FDR)—were removed from the Embraer, and sent to São José dos Campos, São Paulo, and from there to Ottawa, Canada, at the Transportation Safety Board (TSB) laboratories, for analysis.

 In an initial deposition, the Embraer flight crew testified that they were cleared to flight level 370, about 37000 ft above mean sea level, by Brasília ATC, and were level at that assigned altitude when the collision occurred.
 They also asserted that they had lost contact with Brasília ATC at the time of the collision, and their anticollision system did not alert them to any oncoming traffic.

 On 2 October 2006, the Embraer's captain and first officer were ordered by the Mato Grosso Justice Tribunal to surrender their passports pending further investigation.
 The request, made by the Peixoto de Azevedo prosecutor, was granted by Judge Tiago Sousa Nogueira e Abreu, who stated that the possibility of pilot error on the part of the Embraer crew could not be ruled out.
-The Embraer crew was forced to remain in Brazil until their passports were released to them on 5 December 2006, more than two months after the accident, after federal judge Candido Ribeiro ruled no legal grounds existed for "restricting the freedom of motion of the foreigners."
+The Embraer crew was forced to remain in Brazil until their passports were released to them more than two months after the accident, after a federal judge ruled that no legal grounds existed for "restricting the freedom of motion of the foreigners."

 Prior to their scheduled departure to the United States, the crew was formally charged by Brazilian Federal Police with "endangering an aircraft", which carries a penalty up to 12 years in prison.
 The two pilots had to explain why they had not switched on the transponder.
 They were allowed to leave the country after signing a document promising to return to Brazil for their trials or when required by Brazilian authorities.
 They picked up their passports and flew back to the U.S.